HEADINGTON, OXFORD

 Jackson's Oxford Journal of 15 May 1802 refers to a “new intended road near the White House [Britannia]", and this must be the present Osler Road, formerly known as Manor Road.
 In Jenkinson's time, this was known as Sandy Lane, and presumably was not suitable for carriages.

-The Whorwoods soon became short of money, and just two years later Whorwood tried to sell the manor including the Manor House, as this advertisement from Jackson's Oxford Journal of 30 June 1804 shows:
+The Whorwoods always seemed to be short of money, and just two years later Henry Mayne Whorwood tried to sell his whole Headington estate including the Manor House, and this advertisement appeared in Jackson’s Oxford Journal of 30 June 1804:

 Manor sale 1804